Don't forget to check them off!

-Course registration for new students is now open!
+Course registration for new students opens June 15, 2020.
 Visit our register for courses website to learn everything you need to know about course registration.

 Begin Start on Track - Online (your online orientation)

 Start on Track - Online is a module-based orientation program that you complete at your own pace.
 It's a great way to get a head start and prepare yourself for attending Dalhousie.
-The course space is now live and the first two modules have been released to undergraduate students (graduate students will be enrolled when the July 16th modules are released).
+The course space will go live in late June, 2020.

 Register with accessibility services